Midbass vs. Midrange Speakers: Know the Differences

 Adding midrange speakers to your setup can significantly enhance its quality.

-See also Can a Speaker Be Used as A Microphone?
+See also Can Speaker Cables Be Used For Guitar?

 Mid-range speakers reproduce sound in the midrange frequency range from 300Hz to 5,000Hz, providing a richer and fuller soundstage for detailed reproduction of sounds.